SaikiranMSD/student-management-backend/README.md

-# Student Management System - Microservices
+# Student Management System - Microservices Backend

-A **Spring Boot Microservices** backend for managing students, courses, and grades with service discovery and API gateway.
+A **Spring Boot Microservices** backend for managing students, courses, grades, and user authentication with service discovery and API gateway.

 ## 🏗️ Architecture